cdapio/cdap/cdap-app-templates/cdap-dq/README.rst

 you can use a curl command, in this case to a standalone CDAP installation::

-  $ curl -v localhost:10000/v3/namespaces/default/apps -H "X-Archive-Name: <app-jar>" -H "X-App-Config: {"workflowScheduleMinutes": 5, "sourceID": "logStream", "datasetName": "dataQuality","inputFormat": "clf", "fieldAggregations": {"content_length": ["Average"] }}" --data-binary @<app-jar-location>
+  $ curl -v localhost:10000/v3/namespaces/default/apps -H "X-Archive-Name: <app-jar>" -H "X-App-Config: {"workflowScheduleMinutes": 5, "sourceID": "logStream", "datasetName": "dataQuality","inputFormat": "clf", "fieldAggregations": {"content_length": ["Mean"] }}" --data-binary @<app-jar-location>

 Note: the application jar is located under: ``$PROJECT_HOME/target``